vivek-chauhan-git/InterFuze_CodeTest/README.md

 There will be 2 files for data readings.

 Files to be put in Data folder of running project before running console application.

+Incase of error please fix the error mentioned in console and restart the application.